Gonzaga Preparatory School

 Our hope is that we have 100% participation in some form by all students, faculty, staff and administrators.

-Weigh Your Food We welcome you to weigh your food and report your amount to the Food Drive Committee.
+Weigh Your Food We ask you to weigh your food and report your cumulative total to Liz Slamkoswski.

-Extra Money – If your 1st period collects more than is needed for the turkeys/pies, you may (a) use the extra to buy food (milk, eggs, produce, etc.) for your families and/or b) turn it in to support Gonzaga Family Haven Partnership.
-You are welcome to have up to $200 of your extra collection credited as 200 lbs. in your food weight total.
+Extra Money – If your 1st period collects more than is needed for the turkeys/pies, you may use the extra to buy food (milk, eggs, produce, etc.) for your families

-Solicitation Letter – Some businesses and individuals want a letter on Gonzaga Prep letterhead for program authentication or tax purposes which is located on the Prep web page, under Faith & Service, Thanksgiving Food Drive.
+Solicitation Letter – Some businesses and individuals want a letter on Gonzaga Prep letterhead for program authentication or tax purposes which is located on the Prep web page, under Faith & Service, Thanksgiving Food Drive and here

 Go Set the World on Fire!!!